-Hidden navigation only frustrates users and will have them checking out another app that’s more intuitive to use.
-While having too many navigation options can be a mistake, so can too few.
+Hidden app navigation design only frustrates users and will have them checking out another app that’s more intuitive to use.
+While having too many UX navigation design options can be a mistake, so can too few.

 Not Visible Enough

+Efficient navigation design should not require users to exert effort.
 People shouldn’t need to work to find their way around your app.
-If it takes them more than 2-3 clicks to find what they’re looking for, it’s time to streamline the process.
+If it takes them more than 2-3 clicks to find what they’re looking for, it’s time to streamline the design process.

 You want your users to be able to access as much of your app’s content with a few steps, taps, or swipes as possible.
-When navigation is hidden or not visible enough, it makes content more difficult to discover and less likely for users to use the navigation.
+Concealed or insufficiently visible UX navigation makes content more difficult to discover and less likely for users to engage.

 Loss of Balance